350 4 4

 Even if the neutral and hot wires are correctly connected, a shock hazard still exists unless exterior metal parts of the appliance are not grounded via a separate ground wire.
 Above is a photo of a pretty old brass fixture.
 Although the polarity of the two conductors is correct, you will get a vicious shock if you touch this lamp because one of the load wires is frayed and touches the brass case.
 The barefoot retiree on a tile floor makes an excellent ground!
 If this lamp had the metal parts connected to a grounded outlet, the breaker or GFI would trip.

 Since the panel box only came with a load and neutral buses, we added a ground (earth) bus.
 We were able to buy a very nice brass ground bus to add to the panel box.
-The green groud wire from every circuit will be connected to this ground bus.
+The green ground wire from every circuit is connected to this ground bus.

 GROUND FAULT INTERRUPTER CIRCUITS (GFI) also called Residual Current Devices (RCD).
 GFI protection in mandatory in much of the world but is expensive and not often seen in the Philippines, despite the fact that electrical shocks and electrocution are a common events here.
 We’ll write more about this later as we add GFI protection to our system.
 In the meantime, keep in mind that ordinary circuit breakers are not intended to protect humans from many of the most common types of shock hazards.
 A properly operating breaker is intended to carry loads without tripping, loads which could easily electrocute a human being.
 Consider, for example, that (depending on the design of the breaker) a 30 A breaker will take one hour to trip at a current of 40 A. Circuit breakers protect circuits, GFI devices are designed to sense faults and trip fast enough to prevent fatal shocks.